Cane Corso Puppy Guide

 First-Year Health Milestones

 Breed-aware care means adjusting your monitoring based on known risks — not waiting for symptoms that may indicate advanced disease.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Cane Corsos are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Cane Corsos are prone to.

 Veterinary Care Schedule for Cane Corsos